andersonrmgomes/Netflix-Database-SQL/ReadMe.md

 ## Potential Business Questions

-Your Netflix shows and movies database can address various business problems.
+This Netflix shows and movies database can address various business problems.
 Below are some potential business questions and the corresponding SQL queries that can provide insights:

 ### Content Strategy Development
 - **Problem**: Determining which genres or types of content are most popular to inform future content acquisition or production.